African Things To Do

 Best Time to Visit Uganda

 Uganda can be visited year-round, but trekking comfort and road conditions can vary with rainfall.
+For a more detailed breakdown, read Best Time to Visit Uganda.

 • Trekking comfort